MiNI-Q: A Miniature, Wire-Free Quadruped with Unbounded, Independently Actuated Leg Joints: Discussion

 \subsection{Future Work}

 To address the current limitations in control and data accuracy, future work will involve a comprehensive overhaul of the integrated PCB design.
-The primary upgrade involves transitioning to the ESP32-S3 dual-core microcontroller to facilitate the strategic partitioning of time-critical tasks to eliminate scheduling conflicts.
-Additionally, to ensure high-accuracy metrics, we plan to integrate current-shunt monitors such as the INA260 into the power bus.
-Finally, a UART header will be included for integration with a single board computer (SBC), enabling the transition to advanced control architecture using middleware systems such as the Robot Operating System (ROS).
+The primary upgrade involves transitioning to an ESP32-S3 dual-core microcontroller to facilitate the strategic partitioning of time-critical tasks to eliminate scheduling conflicts.
+Additionally, to ensure high-accuracy metrics, we plan to integrate current-shunt monitors (e.g. the INA260) into the power bus.
+Finally, peripherals such as UART and SPI will be exposed for integration with external modules such as a Single-Board Computer (SBC), enabling the transition to advanced control architectures using middleware systems such as the Robot Operating System (ROS 2).

 Leveraging this enhanced computational and sensing hardware, future experiments will focus on the implementation of closed-loop locomotion strategies.
-As MiNI-Q lacks dedicated tactile or contact sensors, we intend to investigate the feasibility of proprioceptive contact sensing to maintain the simplicity of a no-wire design.
-Using high-fidelity current data from the INA260 sensors, we can analyze transient torque impulses and deviations in motor velocity to infer contact events.
+We intend to investigate the feasibility of proprioceptive contact sensing while maintaining the simplicity of a no-wire design.
+For instance, by using high-fidelity current data from the INA260 sensors, we can analyze transient torque impulses and deviations in motor velocity to infer contact events.

-Beyond reactive control, we aim to employ machine learning techniques to further optimize locomotion efficiency.
-Specifically, we plan to explore Reinforcement Learning (RL) frameworks to train robust locomotion policies.
+Looking ahead, the maturity of the MiNI-Q hardware provides a versatile foundation to pursue distinct, multi-disciplinary research directions.
+One research avenue focuses on leveraging Reinforcement Learning (RL) frameworks to train robust locomotion policies.
 Prior work by Fu et al. demonstrated that learning to minimize mechanical energy promotes the emergence of natural, efficient locomotion gaits across diverse terrain settings \cite{RLEnergy}.
-Building upon this, we intend to implement a learning and sim-to-real framework for MiNI-Q to realize non-intuitive locomotion patterns that a manually tuned open-loop controller might overlook.
-By benchmarking our robot using the COT established in this paper, we can further evaluate the impact of our serial linkage design and determine its efficacy in achieving energy-optimal locomotion compared to conventional architectures.
+Building upon this, we intend to implement a learning and sim-to-real framework for MiNI-Q to realize non-intuitive, energy-optimal locomotion patterns that a manually tuned controller might overlook.

-Finally, we intend to pivot to practical applications of the MiNI-Q platform.
-Future efforts will utilize the onboard SBC to implement computer vision and localization for autonomous navigation in unstructured environments.
-Furthermore, given the platform's low cost design, we intend to explore swarm robotics, using Ultra Wide Band (UWB) for position triangulation and communication to perform collaborative tasks.
-These investigations will transition MiNI-Q from an isolated mechanical study to a robust testbed for intelligent locomotion and navigation.